ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v35.md

 When you order new instances or add new clusters, you can choose either vSphere 6.7u2 or vSphere 6.5u3.
 Support for existing customers who are using vSphere 6.5u1 is still provided.

-If you are using vSphere 6.5u1 for your instance, any new clusters will be added with vSphere 6.5u2.
-If you are using vSphere 6.5u1 for your clusters, any new ESXi servers will be added with vSphere 6.5u2.
+If you are using vSphere 6.5u1 for your instance, any new clusters are added with vSphere 6.5u2.
+If you are using vSphere 6.5u1 for your clusters, any new ESXi servers are added with vSphere 6.5u2.

 ## Juniper vSRX
 {: #relnotes_v35-juniper-vsrx}

 Juniper vSRX is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware infrastructure, vSRX runs as a pair of virtual machines (VMs) within the vSphere environment.

-For more information, see [Juniper vSRX overview](/docs/services/vmwaresolutions?topic=vmware-solutions-vsrx_overview).
+For more information, see [Juniper vSRX overview](/docs/vmwaresolutions?topic=vmware-solutions-vsrx_overview).

 ## Updates for VMware vCenter Server instances
 {: #relnotes_v35-vcs}